oldscienceguy/PebbleSDR/README.md

 If your computer is losing samples (you'll hear choppy audio), try a lower RTL sample rate and/or a lower Pebble sample rate.

+##SDRGarage

+This is an experimental server application that uses the same device plugins as Pebble.
+The concept is to support any SDR device and multiple network protocols.
+The first protocol is rtl-tcp because the first device driver is rtl2832.

 ##Advanced
 ###PebbleData directory